maxim-uvarov/my-cybegraph/cybergraph.md

 #### Cybergraph applications

-For humans in general it is easier to write in markdown:)
+For humans in general, it is easier to write in markdown. :)

-For nushell users often properly formatted `.nu` script can be a convenient and powerful way for communication, and on the huge need we can always use something like `numd`.
+For Nushell users, a properly formatted `.nu` script can often be a convenient and powerful way to communicate, and when there is a huge need, we can always use something like `numd`.

-For Logseq users the GUI of the Logseq itself will do quite well.
+For Logseq users, the GUI of Logseq itself will do quite well.

-For machines it will be much easier to write in data specific formats.
+For machines, it will be much easier to write in data-specific formats.

 It is possible to convert all data between each other.

 So here is an example to show why this conversion might be useful.

 #### Github